neurohazardous/neurohazardous/_portfolio/brainlock.md

 ## Skills developed
 * Working with consumer EEG headsets (Muse, OpenBCI)
-* Acquiriing EEG signals using Python
+* Acquiring EEG signals using Python
 * The Event-related potential approach to EEG